 Plagiometriona clavata is not an endangered species.

-Michael Leasia (author), University of Michigan Biological Station, Brian Scholtens (author), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff.
+Michael Leasia (author), University of Michigan Biological Station, Brian Scholtens (author, editor), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff.

 Chaboo, C. 2007.
 Biology and phlogeny of the Cassidinae Gyllenhal sensu lato (tortoise and leaf-mining beetles) (Coleoptera: Chrysomelidae).
 Bulletin of the American Museum of Natural History, 305: 1-250.